 If you live with arthritis, you know what a challenge it can be to find relief from joint pain and other symptoms.
 But there are many things you can do to manage and control your arthritis and live a healthy, active life.

-It occurs when the cartilage between the joints breaks down, usually affecting the hips, hands, knees, low back, or neck.
+Osteoarthritis (OA): This occurs when cartilage between joints wears down, often affecting the hips, knees, hands, lower back, or neck.
+Risk factors include aging, joint injuries, obesity, and repetitive stress.

 Warm, swollen or tender joints